ZafeerMahmood/jsdocs-snippets/README.md

 - Vue.js
 - Angular
 - Svelte
-- (Add more languages or frameworks as needed)
+- typscript
+- tpescript React
+- python (for pydoc)

 ## Usage

+`jsdoc snippet`
 1. Open a JavaScript, JSX, or framework-specific file.
-2. Type `jsdoc` (or specific framework prefix) and trigger the snippet.
+2. Type `jsdoc` and trigger the snippet.

+`pydoc snippet`
+1. Open a python file.
+2. Type `pydoc` and trigger the snippet.

 ## Snippet Structure